pfitzpaddy/twine.heatmap/README.md

 		http://<your.host>>/twine-heatmap/index.html

-- If no heatmap is visible, check permissions (enable shell_exec and r/w folder)
+- If no heatmap is visible, check permissions (enable shell_exec and r/w "imgs" folder)

 #### Heatmap Service